kcaisley/frida/readme.md

 ## Progress

 The initial prototype is designed in 65 nm and measures 1×1 mm.
-It contains 16 ADCs, each measuring roughly 60×60 µm.
+It contains 16 ADCs, each measuring approximately 60.5 × 63.5 µm.
 The tapeout was submitted in October 2025, received March 2026, and is currently being characterized.
 Here is a GDS render of the chip:

 <p align="center">
   <img src="docs/images/frida_65A.png" alt="Top-level FRIDA prototype layout" width="60%">